Singapore's Largest Aesthetic Group, V Aesthetics, Expands To Provide Weight Management Solutions

 Expansion to a New Brand - Changing The Conversation Around Weight Loss Treatments

-Dr Ian Tan, founder and lead Aesthetic Doctor for V Aesthetics Body Slim , believes that non-invasive weight management treatments will possibly alter the landscape of weight loss solutions.
+Dr Ian Tan, founder and lead Aesthetic Doctor for V Aesthetics Body Sli , believes that non-invasive weight management treatments will possibly alter the landscape of weight loss solutions.

 Designed with the individual's well-being in mind, V Aesthetics Body Slim's weight management treatments are conducted over several sessions, each tailored to the client's unique physiological needs and weight loss goals.